 There are so many opportunities for hiking, rock climbing, stargazing, and photography within the park, that it is an absolute must on any California bucket list.
 Even though the park draws over 2.5 million visitors a year, because of the vast desert landscape (the park sprawls over 1235 square miles), it sometimes even feels like you have parts of the park all to yourself.

 There are 12 self-guided nature walks within the park, as well as a variety of hiking trails, boulders suitable for climbing, viewpoints, and more.
-Even if you only have one day in Joshua Tree, there is so much you can see and do!
+Even if trying to see Joshua Tree in one day, there is so much you can see and do!

-Wondering what to do and see on your Joshua Tree day trip?
-Here are all the things to check out on your one day in Joshua Tree itinerary!
+Wondering what to do and see on your day trip to Joshua Tree National Park?
+Here are all the things to check out on your Joshua Tree one day itinerary!

 About Joshua Tree National Park